huse007/quiz-app/README.md

 Repository for quiz-app.

 The app is made using Python/Django backend with SQLite3 database.

 Admin users are allowed to:
  - Add/remove/edit questions, answers and categories.
  - Add/remove user accounts

+Users are allowed:
+ - Play quiz
+ - Create new password
+ - Delete account

 ## Installing (using pip)
 Installing virtual env: